drrobotk/drrobotk.github.io/_posts/2022-08-30-AJAX-with-python.md

 The first step is to visit the url and view the network requests in developer mode.
 The following screenshots were taken from a Firefox browser.

+We look for the first request to the server, which in this case is a POST request:

 <img src="/assets/img/network1.png" alt="isolated" width="800"/>

+The POST request contains the following request payload:

 <img src="/assets/img/network2.png" alt="isolated" width="800"/>

 Request payload (after formatting):